In this guide, we share how to RSVP to a birthday party invitation, and give sample wording you can use to confidently respond to any event invite.

 TIP: It is important to note that sometimes the RSVP name (the person you are giving your answer to) is different from the person who invited you or who is being celebrated.

-This happens frequently for bridal or baby showers, as they are often hosted by family or friends rather than the person of honor.
+This happens frequently for baby or bridal showers, as they are often hosted by family or friends rather than the person of honor.

 Why you should always RSVP